Short history of PHP troubles

 Because of that, the number of job offers is not dropping and it is essentially impossible that it will drop in the following many, many years.

-What can be better?
+What can be better in new PHP versions?

 Of course, PHP is not a perfect language, it still needs some improvements.
 Even though there are already some improvements that are implemented, people don’t know that they exist (like the ability to handle processes - so asynchronous execution is possible).
 What definitely could be improved is machine learning for AI - this is a field that is currently best handled by Python.
 Another area where PHP can be improved is adding native interfaces for IoT devices (since there are more and more of those) and also preparation for handling Web3.0 (smart contracts).

 PHP language lives and is in good shape - better than ever.
 A lot of websites still use it and it does not seem that it will change in any way.
 PHP is a much more modern language than it was 5 years ago when it had troubles - troubles that had been addressed.
 Because of that, there is still a lot of work for PHP developers and it is certain that it will not change in the future.
+In November 2024 there is planned new PHP version - 8.4 - that will bring even more improvements to current status, so it looks that we can expect even more improvements to something that is already great.